 Basic Principles of Community Engagement

 Implementing a Community Engagement Process: One Approach

 IASB offers Community Engagement sessions at the Joint Annual Conference, as well as in-district workshops on the purpose and process of Community Engagement.
-Further references and resources are available under the Member Resources tab of the My Account section of iasb.com.
+These resources are available through My Account.

 Although the IASB website strives to provide accurate and authoritative information, the Illinois Association of School Boards does not guarantee or warrantee the accuracy or quality of information contained herein.